 Weather Ready at home

-As parts of the East Coast faced the impacts of Isaias, I thought about what I could do to be ready for tropical storms and hurricanes.
+As we think about hurricane preparedness, I thought about what I could do to be ready for tropical storms and hurricanes.
 Emergency preparedness starts at home, and putting together a disaster supplies kit is one way to keep you and your family ready for anything.
 Stuck inside during a rainy morning, I pulled up this checklist and inventoried what I had on hand.
 The checklist felt a little overwhelming, but bit by bit, I checked some things off or made a list of items, like a NOAA Weather Radio, that I need to get.
 As we may need to stay socially distant during an emergency, I also updated my kit to follow CDC guidance.
 Learn more about hurricanes, what to do before a storm, and check out other weather safety tips.

 Stuck in the mud (or river!)